salgadorw/Islacard.Auth/README.md

 # Isracard.Auth

-Call the auth endpoint passing a userName and password (any value) copy the result value (token);

-Click on swagger authorize button and enter the value: "Bearer (token)";
+.net core 6 api with an auth endpoint that receives by post on the request body the userName and password and validate this credentials again the values registered into the database (InMemory) and if its valid return a token that allow the users list the personal info in another react app;